natereed/old-natereed-gh-pages/_posts/2016-08-29-are-pitchers-good-at-batting.md

 ![Batting Averages Time Series](/images/batting-averages-time-series.png)

-Based on compensation, it is clear that fielding is valued highly in baseball, and that players who can both bat and play a position are worth more than players who are only good at one or the other.
+Based on compensation, it is clear that a combination of fielding and batting skills are more highly valued highly in baseball than batting alone, despite the addition of a batting specialist position in the American League.

 In most of history (and to this day in leagues like the National League), pitchers also bat.
 Other position players may also pitch.
 Such [versatility has become increasingly common][position-players-increasingly-called-upon-to-pitch] recently.